WhenTheSUNdreams/WhenTheSUNdreams/README.md

 >
 **IF, you are a proshipper, you MAY interact, but mind yourself.
 (IWEC)**
 >
-> If you bring up ANY sorta shipping drama or whatever, I WILL block. i dont wanna hear it or be even associated.
+> I'll mind my words as long as you mind yours.
+If you bring up ANY sorta shipping drama or whatever, I WILL block. i dont wanna hear it or be even associated.
 Thin Ice?
 Thin Ice.
 >
 **DO NOT MENTION:**
 >POLITICS,